ipuhakka/BetAI/Documentation/Database.md

 **29.9.2018**: Removed all yesterdays changes to table schema and database layer.
 Added method to count home goal average up to date n.
 Tests run OK.
 Merge branches.

+## Bugs discovered
+**30.9.2018**: Reading match data in DB.ParseMatches used season and league in the wrong order in match constructor.
+This meant using parameters in wrong place in queries, when using Match-object data to shape the query.
+Created test cases to pass after chagnes have been made, tests run OK.